koutianqi/koutianqi.github.io/index.markdown

   <h2 class="desktop-only"><strong>ABOUT ME</strong></h2>
   <h2 class="mobile-only"><strong>ABOUT ME</strong></h2>

-I am a Ph.D. candidate studying the epistemology and politics of machine learning knowledge production.
-Trained in philosophy of science and feminist science and technology studies, I investigate conceptual and normative challenges related to harms and accountability in the development and circulation of machine learning knowledge.
+I am a Ph.D. candidate studying the epistemic culture of non-accountability and hype in the AI/ML ecosystem.
+Trained in philosophy of science and feminist science and technology studies, I combine philosophical analysis and qualitative methods to identify the structural and epistemic conditions that produce and sustain this culture.

   </div>
   <img class="headshot" src="{{ "/assets/img/headshot_crop.jpg" | relative_url }}" alt="Headshot" />